+Looking for a great activity for your family reunion or tour group?
 JHSM’s award-winning Settlers to Citizens Bus Tours of Historic Jewish Michigan give life to Michigan’s rich Jewish history and showcase the accomplishments of Michigan’s Jewish citizens.
-Our tours, led by a team of volunteer docents, include visits to former synagogues, and explorations of sites of historic interest, both old and new.
+Tailored to your group's interests and timetable, our tours offer visits to former synagogues and explorations of sites of historic interest, both old and new.
 Our tours are designed to entertain, educate and inform, and to allow participants to feel a sense of pride in our Jewish culture and heritage.
-JHSM conducts two to three public tours annually, check our calendar for details.

 Private tours are a meaningful and popular way for families, organizations, sisterhoods and brotherhoods, reunion committees and other groups to gain a deeper connection to Detroit’s Jewish roots.
-Our docent team and staff will work with your group or family to craft a customized tour of historic Jewish Detroit.
+Click below for information on booking a customized private tour of historic Jewish Detroit.

 JHSM’s Speakers' Bureau travels around the state to present one of several multi‐media “virtual tours” of historic Jewish Michigan.
 Members of JHSM’s Speakers’ Bureau are seasoned JHSM docents who bring their own unique style to the program.

 Presentations held at senior residences or day programs are provided at no charge.
 A modest stipend is charged for other groups.

 To Request Or Schedule A JHSM Speakers' Bureau Presentation